-Arterial hypertension (AH) represents the most common illness from the cardiovascular diseases (CVD) group, and, according to the latest data from the World Health Organization, 1.13 billion people worldwide are suffering from it, while every fourth male and every fifth female suffered from AH in 2015.
-In such context, AH as a contributing factor of CVD is the most massive chronic non-infectious disease of mankind nowadays [1].
-AH can be primary and secondary; primary is far more common (approximately 80-95%) and the cause is unknown, while secondary occurs in about 5-20% of cases and occurs as a consequence of other illnesses [2].
+Arterial hypertension (AH) represents the most common illness from the cardiovascular diseases (CVD) group, and according to the latest data from the WHO 1.13 billion people worldwide is suffering from it, while in 2015 every fourth male and every fifth female suffered from AH.
+In such context, AH as a contributing factor of CVD is the most massive chronic non-infectious diseases of mankind nowadays [1].
+AH can be primary and secondary; primary is far more common (about 80-95%) and the cause is unknown, while secondary occurs in about 5-20% of cases and occurs as a consequence of other illnesses [2].

 AH represents the most common risk factor for CVD.
-A study from March 2021 concluded that even stage 1 hypertension defined by the American College of Cardiology and American Heart Association guidelines was independently associated with subclinical coronary atherosclerosis [3].
-In the United States, considerably higher prevalence of AH has been noted in African Americans compared to other races.
+A study from March this year concluded that even stage 1 hypertension defined by ACC/AHA guidelines was independently associated with subclinical coronary atherosclerosis [3].
+In the United States (US) considerably higher prevalence of AH has been noted in African Americans compared to other races.
 Thus, in a recent study conducted on a community-based cohort of African Americans, it was concluded that higher perceived stress over time is associated with an increased risk of developing hypertension [4].

-Many organs participate in stress reactivity; however, the essential role is played by the hypothalamic-pituitary-adrenal (HPA) axis with corticosteroid secretion, as well as the neurovegetative system and the adrenal medulla with consequent secretion of catecholamines [2, 5].
+Many organs participate in stress reactivity, however, the essential role is played by the hypothalamic-pituitary-adrenal (HPA) axis with corticosteroid secretion, as well as the neurovegetative system and the adrenal medulla with consequent secretion of catecholamines [2,5].